- Dramatic hills and remote valleys of Northumberland National Park

 This was our first self-guided mountain bike holiday and we will be back for more!
 Would recommend this ride to anyone who likes to ride out in the wild.

 Newcastle is our chosen rendezvous point for the Sandstone Way ride.
-With its excellent rail and air connections, getting to Newcastle is easy.
+With its excellent road, rail and air connections, getting to Newcastle is easy.
+For those arriving by car, you will be able to leave your vehicle at your accommodation in Newcastle.

 Depending on timing, you’ll be met by you Skedaddle representative who will provide your route information and answer any questions about the next few days of riding.
 If more convenient, this meeting may happen over breakfast the following day.